Nyveon/word-play-helper/README.md

 -   Optimizer/solver (instead of just assistant/helper).
     -   Part 1: including score per tile and bonus scores for length.
     -   Part 2: include calculation using perks and such.
+-   Inputting tiles from a screenshot of the game board.
--   Have an idea for a new feature?
+-   👀 Have an idea for a new feature?
 Open an issue!

 ## Development